 This is a very common Internet fraud that lawyers have been seeing for at least a year.
 I used to get a couple such emails a week.
 I guess they’ve moved on to non-lawyers, because I warned someone off this on Avvo.com last week.
 Most likely, the checks you receive are bad, but they take 2 weeks...Read more »

 You should consult with a Nevada based worker's compensation attorney.
 There are time limits that apply to the case and the processing of the medical bills.
 In some jurisdiction, the clock starts ticking after the last treatment related to the worker related injury.
-In some states, there must be...Read more »
+In some states, there...Read more »

 I have a $30,000 personal deliquent tax debt and a federal tax lien for that debt from the years 2012-2016.
 I have filed every year on time.
 I live in Nevada.
 Since 2012 I have had an installment agreement that I have paid on time all the time except for this year 2017.
 I defaulted on my agreement...
 Read more »